joonanykanen/user-registration-app/README.md

 # User Registration App

 User Registration App is an Android application that helps users register for a service.
-The application provides an easy way for users to enter personal information such as first and last name, email address, educational program and select a profile picture.
+The application provides an easy way for users to enter personal information such as first and last name, email address, educational program, completed degrees and select a profile picture.

 Preview: